marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 ### WML code reload
 * stop waiting for builds :rocket:
 * usual cycle is: code, save compile, deploy, test and repeat
-* compile and deploy can take huge amounts of time, but an interrutpion no case how long
+* compile and deploy can take huge amounts of time, but an interruption no matter how long
-* if not just one device, but severalplatforms, then this scales!
+* if not just one device, but several platforms, then this scales!
 * and this is also done multiple times per day
 * how to cut those two parts out to save time?

-* code reload: changes can e applied automatically to a running program, without build package and deploy steps
+* code reload: changes can be applied automatically to a running program, without build package and deploy steps
 * no manual restart required
-* QML preview is part of QtCreator and enables automtical reload: [example]; is reloaded after save
+* QML preview is part of QtCreator and enables automatic reload: [example]; is reloaded after save
   * but this just happens for the dialog (loader) when you really click the button; so the app-state gets lost on reload! this is a problem
 * what is hot reload? applies changes while keeping the current state